Using Breast Milk

 their own breast milk.
 It might seem a bit strange, but why not replace a

 “breast milk recipe” and you can find many interesting recipes.
-Using
+Use

-expressed breast milk in breast milk recipes, just like you would cow’s
+expressed breast milk in breast milk recipes, just as you would cow’s

-- Breast milk lollies / Icy's and breast milk ice-cream.
-These are especially great, for soothing a baby with teething pain.
+- Breast milk lollies / Icies and breast milk ice-cream.
+These are especially great for soothing a baby with teething pain.

 Get your free breast milk lollie / ice cream recipes here.